 Enter our latest Blender Giveaway!

 HOW TO MAKE CORN MEAL

 Note: When grinding hard grains, it may pit the BPA free jar interior, resulting in a “fogged” appearance.
 Blender Babes uses and recommends keeping one jar specifically for dry goods and one for all else – since cosmetic alternations are not covered under warranty.

-- 1/4 to 2 cups unpopped popcorn
+- 1/4 to 2 cups unpopped popcorn preferably organic/NonGMO

 Place popcorn in the jar

-- Blendtec: Press the SPEED UP Button to Speed 10 and run for 50 seconds (full cycle)
+For Blendtec: Press the SPEED UP Button to Speed 10 and run for 50 seconds (full cycle)

 All done!
 Enjoy!!
 Now take a photo, rate it, and share your accomplishments! 🙂 Tag @BlenderBabes & #BlenderBabes

-HEALTH BENEFITS & FUN FACTS ABOUT CORNMEAL
+CORNMEAL HEALTH BENEFITS AND FUN FACTS

 This was the tradition of early peoples, who probably had no idea what the many health benefits of doing so entailed.

 Cornmeal is packed with many nutrients.
 This whole grain is a good source of riboflavin, pantothenic acid, folate, niacin, thiamine, and vitamins B-6, E and K.